Horseshoe Bridge: Description

 The Horseshoe Bridge is a classically inspired brick and stucco traffic bridge located in the central business district of Perth, Western Australia.
 The bridge connects the Perth CBD to Northbridge by allowing traffic to continue along William Street and was originally designed to pass over the surface level railway lines that for many years existed to the west of Perth railway station.
 The bridge's name is derived from its shape: a horseshoe.
 This design was an innovative solution to the problem of bridging a railway within tight urban constraints.

-The bridge is a handsome structure of its period and a very sophisticated piece of urban design.
+The bridge is of urban design.
 The main structural elements of the bridge are of steel, and it is supported by a series of semi-circular arches with rendered decorative treatment.
 Many of the arches on the Wellington Street elevation have been enclosed with glass, which in the past created shop fronts to retail spaces behind.
 The balustrades are rendered concrete and sculptures of swans decorate the end piers.
 These were specifically designed for the bridge project.

-It is well integrated within its context and its value goes beyond mere transport.
-The winding form adds vitality to the Perth railway station precinct and the architecture contributes to the streetscape of Wellington Street.
+The bridge is integrated with the rest of the street, and the winding form adds functionality to the Perth railway station precinct, and the architecture contributes to Wellington Street.

 The bridge has four traffic lanes.
 The western footpath of the bridge has an entry point to Yagan Square.
 The eastern footpath formerly gave direct access to the train station which was later removed when it became a gated station.